michaleb/CarND-Kidnapped-Vehicle-Project/README.md

 ```

- Prior to associating the landmarks observed from the car's perspective to the landmarks within the sensors range their coordinates are transformed to the map's point-of-view.
+ Prior to associating the landmarks observed from the car's perspective to the landmarks within the sensors range their coordinates were transformed to the map's point-of-view.

 ```cpp